Visiting The Kennedy Space Center

 NASA Now + Next

-This exciting segment of your experience offers a peek into what the future holds for NASA and their ambitious goals.
-You'll learn about current missions to the International Space Station and upcoming ventures into deep space, including trips like the recent one to Mars.
+This exciting segment of your experience offers a peek into what the future holds for NASA and its ambitious goals.
+You'll learn about current missions to the International Space Station and upcoming ventures into deep space.

 You'll also find plenty of interactive exhibits, simulators, and games that help you imagine what it would be like for a manned craft to visit Mars.